Pbb-land/Rebuttal_Response/response_all.md

 ### **All-Q2.
 Large memory consumption of our model.**
 Reviewer gbPx and k8XC concern that our model has a large memory consumption as we adopt 4D voxel fields.

 Just like NeRF using 5D representation, we use the 4D representation without saving the 4D voxel grid.
 Therefore, the final model only contains the multi-resolution hash tables, per-frame's appearance code, and networks' parameters.
-When a single hash table has 2^19 features with dimensionality 2, our model is about 180MB, comparable to INGP(about 90 MB for a single scene).
+When a single hash table has 2^19 features with dimensionality 2, our model is about 180MB, roughly equal to torch-ngp for a single scene.

 ### **All-Q3.
 More Ablation studies about our surface-relative representation.**
 We compared our representation with the vertex-based representation, the $(x,y,z,t)$ representation, and evaluated the effect of the number of nearest neighbors on rendering quality.